 If the company discloses the number of repriced options in the option activity table of the 10-K, and the repricing was approved by public shareholders, ISS will not include repriced options for that year in the burn rate calculation.
 If the company does not separate the number of repriced options from number of options granted, the repriced options will be included.

-17. If a company's Index membership or GICS classification has changed within the last three years, which burn rate benchmark will be used?
+17. If a company's GICS classification or index membership has changed within the last three years, which benchmarks and EPSC model will be used?